ansys/pyhps/doc/source/examples/ex_fluent_2d_heat_exchanger.rst

 Fluent 2d Heat Exchanger
 ========================

-This example shows how to submit a simple Fluent solve job to REP. The model consists of a 2D heat exchanger.
+This example shows how to submit a simple Fluent solve job to HPS.
+The model consists of a 2D heat exchanger.

 .. only:: builder_html